1 Corinthians 14

 Gifts that build up the church through clear understanding should be pursued above those that do not edify others.

-2 For he who speaks in another language speaks not to men, but to God; for no one understands; but in the Spirit he speaks mysteries.
+2 For he who speaks in a tongue does not speak to men, but to God.
+Indeed, no one understands him; he utters mysteries in the Spirit.

-3 But he who prophesies speaks to men for their edification, exhortation, and consolation.
+3 But he who prophesies speaks to men for their edification, encouragement, and comfort.

-4 He who speaks in another language edifies himself, but he who prophesies edifies the assembly.
+4 The one who speaks in a tongue edifies himself, but the one who prophesies edifies the church.

 Paul argues that intelligibility is essential.
 Without understandable speech, tongues are like indistinct musical sounds or foreign language with no communicative benefit.
 Since the Corinthians are eager for spiritual manifestations, they should seek to abound in gifts that build up the church.